Sausage and Basil Marinara Sauce for the Freezer

 Historical Notes for this Recipe:

-This recipe was posted in 2006 and I’ve probably made it every year since then!
-It was last updated with more information in 2021.
+This marinara recipe with Italian sausage and basil was posted in 2006 and I’ve probably made it every year since then!
+It was last updated with more information in 2023.

 Hello!
 This recipe looks so great!
 Any chance you could estimate the pounds of tomatoes needed vs number?
 Tomatoes sizes vary so much and I don’t want to guess wrong.
 Thank you. ☺️